Most government entities don’t think of themselves as a ‘brand’.

 Effective branding communicates the values, beliefs and goals at the core of an organisation, thus establishing trust.

-For example, when a government entity adopts cohesive and well-executed branding, the public has a much easier time understanding its goals and identifying with it.
+For example, when a government entity adopts cohesive and well-executed branding, the public has a much easier time understanding its goals and identifying with them.
 This makes public relations much easier, which is always beneficial when your sole purpose is to serve the public at an infrastructural level.

 Trust is earned by doing what you say you’ll do.
 By consistently and conspicuously living up to what your brand promises at each and every brand interaction.
 Every time.